mattias/irc-cah/README.md

 ##Configuration
 Main configuration files are located in `config/env`.
 There are two files by default for two different environments, development and production (e.g. if you want to test the bot on a separate channel).
 For the `clientOptions` directive, refer to the [Node-IRC documentation](https://node-irc.readthedocs.org/en/latest/API.html#client).

+###Configuration Settings
+* `notifyUsers` - send everyone in the channel a notice when a game is starting.
+* `startOnFirstJoin` - automatically start a game if someone does !join when there's no game running.
+* `userJoinCommands` - action to take when an irc user joins the channel, such as a greeting.
+* `voicePlayers` - give current players +v on !join.
+(Bot will assume it is opped.)
+* `exitOnError` - the bot dies if there is an uncaught exception.
+If false, notify channel and log the stack trace.
+* `maxIdleRounds` - remove the player if they failed to play during this number of rounds.
+* `timeLimit` - number of seconds allowed for playing cards and picking winners.

+####Set Topic
+* `topic.messages.on` - if not empty, add this message to the topic when a game starts.
+* `topic.messages.off` - if not empty, add this message to the topic when there is no game running.
+* `topic.messages.winner` - if not empty, add this message to the topic showing who won the last game.
+	* - the above three settings can take a formatting option (see: https://www.npmjs.com/package/irc-colors).
+* `topic.position` - left|right - where to place the new message relative to the current channel topic.
+* `topic.separator` - string separating the topic segments.

 It is possible to configure the bot to send a message to a user or channel after connecting to server or joining a specific channel using `connectCommands` and `joinCommands`.
 This can be used, for example, to identify with NickServ on networks that require it.
 See examples below.

 ###Cards